rafaelnogueira1/git-commit-assistant/README.md

 The assistant will:

-1. Show your staged/unstaged changes
+1. Analyze your project structure
-2. Analyze the changes using the selected AI service
+2. Show your staged/unstaged changes
-3. Suggest a commit message following conventional commits
+3. Generate context-aware commit messages
 4. Let you edit or accept the message
 5. Create the commit (and push if requested)